 The Andrews government cancelled the contracts as they had promised – at a cost of hundreds of millions of dollars to Victorians.
 As damaging as this was to the state coffers, it does not seem that it did any lasting harm to the Andrews government which was re-elected with a much larger majority.

-Voters have little sympathy for those who try to grip the levers of power from beyond the political grave—something that should give the federal government pause before laying any “time bombs”of their own.
+Voters have little sympathy for those who try to grip the levers of power from beyond the political grave—something that should give the federal government pause before laying any “time bombs”

 Ebony Bennett is Deputy Director of The Australia Institute @ebony_bennett